Prairie Song Alliance

 When artists perform consistently well in these and other settings, they will begin to develop enough of a following to move on to a Ticketed Event.

 Ticked Events are pre-sale performances held at venues which are open only for the performance being offered by the artist.
-Ticket sales depend on active engagement by the artist, which means this skill must be developed throughout the artist's experience to this point.
+Ticket sales depend greatly on active community engagement by the artist, which means this skill must be developed throughout the artist's experience to this point.
+Artists should feel comfortable with consistent public engagement, whether through social media, an email list, personal contact or other means that feel natural and authentic to them.

-While these events do not generally pay a guarantee, there is a rider that governs what percentage of the door goes to the artist.
+While ticketed events do not generally pay a guarantee, there is a rider that governs what percentage of the door goes to the artist.

 In addition, for most PSA Ticketed Events, we record stem tracks.
 These are isolated recordings of each instrument and voice played during the performance which can be used to mix a "live from" single, EP or album.
 Our goal with this is to help our artists establish themselves with a recording that they are able to release into the world after having worked so hard to develop their signature sound and stage presence.